pipelinecd/pipeline/Why-a-new-CD-tool.md

 * Distributed (in-house and/or in the cloud)
 * Lightweight
 * Provides hooks to monitor the daemons
+* Provides user-type specific ways of working with the tool, eg:
+  * Developers a way to focus on solving broken builds
+  * Pipeline maintainers a way to simply create and maintain the pipelines
+  * Manual QA a way to pull down the version that's ready to manual test
+  * *Manager a way to release a version that came correctly through the pipeline

 ## Slogans

+> free, open-source CI tool
+> that's simple to use for hobbyists,
+> flexible enough for startups
+> and powerful enough for the enterprise

+Or described differently:
 > Make the Impossible Possible
-> Make the Possible Simple
+> the Possible Simple
-> Make the Simple Go Away
+> the Simple automated Away

-> free, open-source CI tool that's simpel to use for hobbyists, flexible enough for startups and powerful enough for the enterprise